perryizgr8/perryizgr8.github.io/_posts/2020-07-05-cannot-delete-neigh-linux.markdown

 ---
 layout: post
 title:  "You cannot delete neighbors in Linux"
-categories: C macros programming gotcha
+categories: C linux ARP programming
 ---
 Linux maintains a list of known IP neighbors.
 You can look at the list using the `iproute2` family of commands.